 I was struck by not just how they ate, but what they ate as well.
 Like many poor, rural communities I’ve visited, nothing here is wasted.
 The squid is cooked whole, the shrimp head is eaten, and no part of that chicken goes unused.
 This isn’t unique to Cambodian culture; it happens throughout the world and is in stark contrast to the wastefulness of the West.
 Everything we eat is super-sized and thrown away.

 I could wax on poetically about this, divining great meaning about society, culture, and values from how people eat.
 I won’t though; instead I’ll simply say that sitting down, watching the Khmers eat, talk, laugh, and bring me into their community was a blissful and joyous experience, even if I wasn’t so keen on that ink-covered squid.

-After dinner, when the plates were cleared away, the music was turned on, cranked up, and the locals performed traditional dancing.
+After dinner, when the plates were cleared away, the music was turned on and cranked up, and the locals performed traditional dancing.
 Khmer dancing involves a lot of slow hand movements, finger turning, and grace.
-Everyone was pushed up off the ground and my friends and I were made (taught) to dance.
+Everyone was pushed up off the ground, and my friends and I were made (taught) to dance.
 We followed the Cambodians as they gave us instructions; unable to speak Khmer, we simply learned by following along.
 There was no one there to say do “left, right, left” so we did our best to keep up.
-Editor’s note: I’m really bad at Khmer dancing.
+Note: I’m really bad at Khmer dancing.

 As night continued, I learned some basic Khmer phrases, became buddies with one of the boatman, and did a shot of some really bad Khmer liquor with one of the cooks.